jj

 This instance for chaining.

 If no children are provided, it empties the Element.
-To make template codes easier, this function ignores any child that is not possible to wrap() (e.g. undefined, null, false).
+To make template codes easier, this function ignores nullish children (null and undefined).
+Other non-node values are coerced into Text nodes.

 • Sets the inner HTML of the ShadowRoot.